Skip to main content

 How Do State Laws Bolster Your Protections?

-The United States does not have a single, comprehensive federal law analogous to Europe’s GDPR.
+The United States does not have a single, comprehensive federal data privacy law analogous to Europe’s GDPR.
 Instead, a patchwork of state laws has emerged to grant consumers more control over their data.
 As of mid-2024, at least 18 states have their own consumer data privacy laws.

 These laws often provide more specific and sometimes stronger protections than federal regulations.
 For instance, they may grant you the explicit right to access, correct, and delete the personal information a company holds about you.
 The existence of these state laws provides another critical layer of accountability and another potential basis for a lawsuit, depending on your location and the app’s operations.